pauljickling/notes/terminal/howdoi/README.md

 `awk -F, '{ sum += $N } END { print sum }' file.csv`

+## Create a pseudo file and pipe the output to another command?

+`command1 <( command to create pseudofile )`

+Within the paranthesis bash will take the stdout of the command used, and pipe it to `command1`.
+So for example, if you wanted to examine changes made to a git PR locally you could use:

+`git apply <(curl -L  https://github.com/<user/org>/<repo>/pull/<PR no>.diff)`

 ## Handle Software Updates for OSX via CLI?

 `softwareupdate -l` to get the list of updates.
 It will list which updates are recommended.
 The following methods are possible for install: